 Families in need may sign up for the Second Harvest Food for Kids Program.
 Students are given enough food from the five basic food groups to take home on Fridays to ensure they have something to eat over the weekend.
 New Market United Methodist Church, located adjacent to the school, has offered room for storage of the food and members assist with the delivery to the site and bag the products for school distribution.

 Visitors are only allowed to enter our school after we have verified who they are and why they are here.
 The visitor must be “buzzed” into the school building because all building doors are locked.
 During afternoon car rider dismissal, the person picking up the child must have a specialized car tag with their name on it.
 If a child must be dismissed through the office, a driver’s license must be shown and that person must be listed on the child's emergency card as having access to the child.
 We have radios assigned to each school employee for communication purposes in case of an emergency.
 We have a School Resource Officer provided by the Jefferson County Sheriff’s Department assigned to our school that patrols the area to make sure our school is secure.
-Our crisis team meets regularly to update our notebook of plans that we are to follow.
+Our school safety team meets regularly to update our notebook of plans that we are to follow.
 We have security cameras and lights that surround our building so that we can monitor activity.
 All outside and classroom doors are locked throughout the school day.
 School safety is a top priority for everyone at New Market Elementary School.